|

 Josef Strnact has produced:

-- faience and majolica: vases, pieces for the garden, flowerpots, pillars,
+faience and majolica: vases, pieces for the garden, flowerpots, pillars,

 umbrella stands, tobacco jars, clock cases (mantel clocks)

-- weaved and open worked stoneware : baskets, flower receptacles
+weaved and open worked stoneware : baskets, flower receptacles

-We have four Josef Strnact ceramic clocks.
-They all have a similar
+We have five Josef Strnact ceramic clocks.

 "JS" marking, stamped (with "made in Austria") or